 Not possible, said his travel agent.
 How about a voucher for the amount of the trip?
 Also not possible, he was told.

 Finally, Riu agreed to offer a three-night voucher at another Riu resort.
+(Here’s how to find the best hotel at the most affordable rate.)

 “This is far from what we asked for as we had such a bad experience with the resort we do not want to ever stay in another Riu resort ever again,” his wife, Shannon, told me.